Trailside Services are now part of CT Trail Finder!

 The Air Line State Park Trail exists in two sections: South - from East Hampton to Windham, and North - from Windham to Pomfret with the Thompson addition out beyond.

 The south section measures approximately 22 miles and, with East Hampton and Hebron leading the way, is the most utilized and improved.
 An additional trail spur connects the main trail to the center of Colchester.
 This section is highlighted by the two tremendous viaducts, but nearly every increment offers locally favorite locations as the trail passes over streams with their requisite stone work, through state forests, past town parks, and along wildlife management areas.
-From the footbridges trail users still enjoy sweeping views throughout the seasons.
-Today’s surface conditions vary from compacted earth and crushed rock to gravel and stone dust.
+Surface conditions vary from compacted earth and crushed rock to gravel and stone dust.

 The northern section from Windham to Putnam measures 21 miles with an additional 6.6 miles existing in Thompson.
 Here the trail has been cut back to its original width, and gravel has been installed from the Massachusetts line south to Sand Dam road, and from the route 12, Mechanicsville parking lot, 1 mile north to the 395 overpass.
 The rest of the sections in Thompson have been rough graded and work is still in progress.
 Some sections still have the original rail ballast.